europeana/Labs/_posts/events/2014-10-25-mozilla-festival-2014.md

 featured:
   - "true"
 ---
-Redesign Your Cultural Heritage! is taking place at the [Mozilla Festival](http://2014.mozillafestival.org/) as a part of the [Art & Culture on the Web track](http://mozfestartoftheweb.tumblr.com/). (sorry, the Mozilla Festival is now sold out).
+Redesign Your Cultural Heritage! is taking place at the [Mozilla Festival](http://2014.mozillafestival.org/) as a part of the [Art & Culture on the Web track](http://mozfestartoftheweb.tumblr.com/).

 Facilitators: Sanna Marttila, Neea Laakso, Kati Hyyppä (Aalto University), Christina Holm (Spild af Tid ApS), James Morley (Europeana)